![]() |

 The New Model Melior .25 Caliber Pistol

 The second distinctive feature of the New Model Melior is a captive recoil spring.
 A bushing at the rear of the spring abuts a cut in the interior of the slide to hold the rear of the spring in place, while a screw-in bushing in the front of the slide retains the front of the spring.
-The rear bushing also serves to cover the recoil spring in the ejection port and so prevent dirt and grit from getting caught in it--this rear bushing is similar to that on the Walther Model 2, Model 4, Model 5, and Model 7.
+The rear bushing also serves to cover the recoil spring in the ejection port and so prevent dirt and grit from getting caught in it--this rear bushing is similar to that on the Walther Model 2, Model 3, Model 4, Model 5, and Model 7.
 The Melior shares the full slide and concentric recoil spring seen in these Walthers, but the front bushing on the Walther serves as its means of disassembly.

 The spring-loaded manual safety on the Melior is just behind and above the trigger on the left side of the gun.
 It appears to be identical in function to those on the Spanish copies of the 1903 Browning referred to above--it locks the trigger and prevents it from transmitting motion to the sear, but does not lock the sear itself.
 There is no grip safety and no magazine safety on the Type I. The left side of the slide has a two-line inscription, the first line being in serif characters and the second in sans-serif, as follows: MELIOR I have attempted to locate the patents, but a search of the European Patent Office did not produce any results.
 The serial number is stamped on the right side of the frame above and slightly in front of the trigger, as well as on the right side of the slide behind the ejection port; it is also stamped on the breech block and many of the small parts of the gun.
 The serial number of the gun examined is 4694.
 The usual Belgian proof marks are stamped on the left side of the frame just above the trigger, as well as on the front of the barrel and the top of the breech block.
 On the left side of the frame, just above the bow of the trigger guard is the caliber designation, 6.35 BR, for 6.35mm Browning.
 The grips are made of horn, checkered, with an annulus centered toward the top containing the words “Melior” and “Liege” surrounding an “RoC” Monogram in the center.
 The left grip has a screw at the top and one at the bottom, whereas the right grip has screws at the center rear and at the bottom.
 The magazine is nickeled, unmarked, has a flat follower, and has 5 holes drilled through each side for viewing the cartridges.
 The production quality on the gun examined here is not the highest.
 Faint milling marks are visible on the surface of the frame, and heavy marks are visible on the inside of the grip.
 Type II New Model Melior